On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

 \subsection{Rational singularities}

-Recall that a singularity $(X,o)$ is rational if its geometric genus $p_g(X,o)=\dim H^1(\tX,\calO_{\tX})=0$.
-This vanishing was characterized topologically by Artin \cite{Artin, Artin66} and Laufer \cite{Laufer72} in terms of the graph: $(X,o)$ is rational if and only if $\chi(l)>0$ for any $l\in L_{>0}$, or equivalently, $\chi(Z_{min})=1$.
-We also say that a negative definite plumbing graph is a \emph{rational graph} if it is the resolution graph of a rational singularity.
+We recall that a germ $(X,o)$ is rational if its geometric genus $p_g(X,o)=\dim H^1(\tX,\calO_{\tX})=0$.
+This vanishing was characterized topologically by Artin \cite{Artin, Artin66} and Laufer \cite{Laufer72} as follows.

-Note that the above combinatorial properties characterizing a rational graph are also equivalent with the fact that along the Laufer algorithm targeting $Z_{min}$ the $\chi$ function is constant, or equivalently, at every step in the algorithm one has $(x_i,E_{v_i})=1$.
-In fact, this implies that all the vertices of a rational graph satisfy the following inequality:
+Let us define the Riemann--Roch function $\chi:L'\to \Q$, $\chi(l'):= -(l', l'-Z_K)/2$.
+Then, $(X,o)$ is rational if and only if $\chi(l)>0$ for any non-zero effective cycle $l$, or, equivalently, $\chi(Z_{min})=1$.
+These are also equivalent with the fact that along the Laufer algorithm targeting $Z_{min}$ the $\chi$ function is constant, or, at every step in the algorithm one has $(x_i,E_{v_i})=1$.
+In fact, this implies that for all the vertices of a resolution graph of a rational singularity one has the following inequality:

+For simplicity, we also say that a negative definite plumbing graph is a \emph{rational} if one of the above properties is satisfied.